Chak 48/3R

-Chak no.48/3R is a planned village in southwest Okara District, Pakistan.
+Chak 48/3R is a planned village in southwest Okara District, of Punjab province, Pakistan.
 It has two localities: 48/3R and Niami.
 The hamlet has modern amenities, including wide streets and a sewer system.

 Religion

-The majority religion is Islam; Chak has three mosques, one of which, "Jamia Masjid Bilal", is in its main square.
-A madrassah, "Jamia Siddiqia", is affiliated with this mosque.
+The majority religion is Islam; The village has three mosques, one of which, Jamia Masjid Bilal, is in its main square.
+A madrassah, Jamia Siddiqia, is affiliated with this mosque.